Arunpannala2/Salary-Pipeline/README.md

 5. Perform transformations within AWS Glue using PySpark, to transform data into a structured format
 6. Data is crawled with AWS Glue to Athena where SQL queries can be performed for insights
 7. Load data into AWS RDS to store data for future use
-8. Generate a Tableau dashboard for insights based on Athena queries, and use machine learning techniques to create a Streamlit app
+8. Generate a Power BI dashboard for insights based on Athena queries, and use machine learning techniques to create a Streamlit app